SST-Systems/.github/profile/README.md

 ## Contributing

 Contributions are welcome.
 Please open an issue in the relevant repository to discuss a bug or feature before submitting a pull request, and keep changes focused and covered by tests where practical.

-## License

-Our packages are released under the [MIT License](https://opensource.org/licenses/MIT) unless a repository states otherwise.

-## Contact

-Maintained by [Egor Shesterikov](https://www.linkedin.com/in/egor-shesterikov-4a9a07390/) · Questions and requests via GitHub Issues.